‹ All Posts

 If you're in one of the restricted groups and the destination you want is not on the list, the answer is commercial.
 Space-A doesn't have an exception path for personal circumstances.

-A Retiree-Friendly Route Plan for 2026
+A Cat VI Route Plan for 2026

 Pick one bucket-list trip per quarter for the year:

 Q1 — February.
 Quiet month.
 Pick a destination at the upper end of your geographic range.
 Regular retirees: Europe.
 Gray-area and DAVs: Alaska or Hawaii in winter for a quiet visit.
+Surviving spouses: a CONUS hop somewhere off-season — Travis to Andrews, McChord to Charleston.

 Q2 — Early May.
 Last good window before peak PCS.
 Regular retirees: Pacific.
 Gray-area and DAVs: Hawaii or Guam.
+Surviving spouses: another CONUS leg, ideally combined with a family-visit destination.

 Q3 — Late September or October.
 Best Cat VI window of the year.
 Use it for the biggest, most ambitious trip on your list.
 Regular retirees: a multi-stop European trip with onward in-theater hops.
 Gray-area and DAVs: a Hawaii plus Alaska two-leg trip, or a CONUS bucket-list trip.
+Surviving spouses: a coast-to-coast CONUS itinerary.

 The four-trip-per-year plan gets you maximum use of the program without overcommitting any one window.